gapato/MeteoPyris/README.md

 ```

 This will initalized a sqlite database in ~/.meteo.db,
-populate it by retrieving online info at meteo-paris.com
+populate it by retrieving online info at http://meteo-paris.com
 and finally render the sample template.
 Obviously, the initialisation is to be done only once.

 The sample template 'fr_template.html' is into the example
 folder and requires the pystache template engine.

+A live page is available at http://oknaj.eu/temp/

 Hopefuly, updates, doc and installer are coming soon.